-The result of the treatment of trophic eczema by the method of endovenous laser coagulation (EVLK) according to the German technology Biolitec in our center
+Result of treatment of trophic eczema by endovenous laser treatment (EVLK) on German Biolitec technology in our center

-Photos before and after treatment of trophic eczema on the left lower limb
+Photos before and after the treatment of venous eczema on the left lower limb

 The result of treatment of trophic venous eczema by radiofrequency ablation (RFA) in our patient